We may earn money or products from the companies mentioned in this post.(Last Updated On: August 16, 2023)

-The dough has just 4 simple ingredients and is very easy to work with, it’s also gets nice and crispy in the oven.
+The vegan empanada dough recipe has just 4 simple ingredients and is very easy to work with, it’s also gets nice and crispy in the oven.

 While making anything from scratch can seem daunting, this recipe comes together in no time and you’ll be amazed at how simple it is!